Sterling dips after inflation falls below BoE target

-LONDON Sterling weakened against the euro on Tuesday after UK inflation dropped below the Bank of England's target for the first time in more than four years, easing pressure on the central bank to raise interest rates.
+LONDON Feb 18 Sterling fell further from a four-year high versus the dollar and gilts rose on Tuesday after UK inflation dropped below the Bank of England's target for the first time in over four years, easing pressure on the bank to hike interest rates.

-The euro, which hit a one-year low against the pound on Monday, rose 0.4 percent to 82.34 pence, putting it on course for its biggest daily gain in two weeks.

-The pound initially fell against the dollar from the four-year high it reached on Monday, dropping as low as $1.6655.
-Weak U.S. data later helped it to recover to trade flat at $1.6713.
+The pound, which on Monday hit a five-year high against a basket of currencies and its highest since late 2009 versus the dollar, on expectations rates would soon be on an upward path, fell to a session low of $1.6655 from $1.6686 before the data.

-Sterling, which faces Bank of England minutes and unemployment data on Wednesday, has been buoyant since the Bank last week raised its forecast for economic growth this year to 3.4 percent from 2.8 percent.
+Sterling has been buoyant since the BoE last week raised its forecast for economic growth this year to 3.4 percent from 2.8 percent.

 It also said in its quarterly inflation report that market pricing calling for the first tightening of policy in five years in the second quarter of next year were consistent with keeping inflation on target.

-"It (the CPI data) gives the Bank of England a little bit more cover to hold to a mid-2015 tightening schedule," said Paul Robson, strategist with RBS in London.
+"It gives the Bank of England a little bit more cover to hold to a mid-2015 tightening schedule," said Paul Robson, strategist with RBS in London.

 "It makes the market less comfortable bringing forward a rate hike."